opengeos/mapwidget/docs/installation.md

 ## Use docker

-You can also use [docker](https://hub.docker.com/r/giswqs/mapwidget/) to run leafmap:
+You can also use [docker](https://hub.docker.com/r/giswqs/mapwidget/) to run mapwidget:

 ```bash
 docker run -it -p 8888:8888 giswqs/mapwidget:latest